bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

   Object literal may only specify known properties, and 'number' does not exist in type '{ meta: { number: number; }; }' */
 ```

-With reference to what we spoke about concerning structural typing in [part one of this series](https://blog.bhekani.com/typescript-under-the-hood), note that if we provide a type with an address property that is an object with a line1 property that is a string, it is happy even if the object has other members:
+With reference to what we spoke about concerning structural typing in [part one of this series](https://blog.bhekani.com/typescript-under-the-hood), note that if we provide a type with a meta property that is an object with a number property that is a number, it is happy even if the object has other members:

 ```typescript
 // src/index.js